Placeholder image

 • The Windham Foundation reserves the right to request a recent audit of a grantee organization.

-• Personal interviews or site visits are not required but on occasion may be requested.
+• Personal interviews or site visits are not required but may be requested to gather insights and increase understanding of local conditions.

 The types of proposals the Foundation funds are wide ranging.
-They include operational support, special initiatives, capacity building, matching and challenge grants.
-Support for operations will be considered where it strengthens organizational capacity.
+They include operational support where it strengthens organizational capacity, special initiatives, capacity building, matching and challenge grants.

 The Foundation will not provide support for the following: